Gail Adeniyi MBACP, MNCPS Acc.

 About Me

-For as long as I can remember, I have always been passionate about helping others and usually the “go to” person amongst family and friends when they needed a listening ear!
+I have always been passionate about helping others and usually the “go to” person amongst family and friends when they needed a listening ear!

-I have worked for BUPA'S Employee Assistance helpline offering emotional and practical support to callers.
+I have worked for BUPA's Employee Assistance helpline offering emotional and practical support to callers.

 I also have experience of offering counselling services in GP surgeries and I have also worked with my local Council and other local agencies in offering counselling to women who have gone through or going through domestic abuse.

-I am a member of the British Association of Counselling & Psychotherapy (“BACP”), I adhere to their code of ethics and values and I have an ongoing commitment to continuing professional development so that my skills are always up to date.
-I also have Clinical Supervision monthly.
-Clinical Supervision is a formal and collaborative process that keeps me accountable and ensures that I am working ethically with you.
+I adhere to their code of ethics and values and I have an ongoing commitment to continuing professional development so that my skills are always up to date.

 Therapists are known as "wounded healers" and that's because we have all experienced our own heartbreak, major life setbacks, disappointment and trauma but we survived and thrived and now want to help others to do the same.